Skip to content ↓

 About Us

-We are a lively, friendly school for children aged 4 to 11 (Reception to Year 6).
+We are a lively, friendly school for children aged from 4 to 11 (Reception to Year 6).
 Through different means we seek to promote ‘Growth Mindsets’ across the school encouraging children to reach their full potential through effort, persistence, trying different strategies and learning from their mistakes.

-On a day-to-day basis you’ll discover there is always something fun going on to enhance our already exciting curriculum which strengthens the learning experience of all involved.
+On a day-to-day basis you’ll discover there is always something fun going on to enhance our exciting curriculum, which strengthens the learning experience of all involved.
 This might be through competing in the annual conker competition, creating and exploring ancient Greek artefacts, playing with friends in the tag rugby team, learning to dance and sing like a dinosaur or finding new confidence in public speaking.
 At Sherborne St John C of E Primary School, there are many inspirational and unforgettable opportunities for each individual to grow in confidence and learn new life skills, which we believe will stay with them for life.

-William ChuteOriginally, The Local Squire, William Lyde Wiggett Chute who lived at the Vyne House put up some money for the building of a school in the village.
-The School opened in 1850 and was to provide education to the labouring and manufacturing classes of the village.
-The School has had close links with the Vyne Estate ever since.
+Originally, The Local Squire, William Lyde Wiggett Chute who lived at The Vyne House contributed to building a school to provide education for the labouring and manufacturing classes of the village.
+The School opened in 1850 and has had close links with The Vyne Estate ever since.